frequency-chain/frequency/README.md

 ```

 Start mrc as parachain: This step will generate genesis/wasm and onboards the parachain.

-Note: assumption is the relay chain is running from step one above and para id 2000 is registered.
+Note: assumption is that relay chain is running from step one above and para id 2000 is registered.

 ```bash
 ./scripts/init.sh start-parachain